 There’s no point learning a yoga style if you don’t like it all the way.
 The particular yoga style should speak to you and you should be able to speak truthfully about your experiences of it, both as a student as well as a (potential) teacher.
-As it would lay the foundation of your yoga teaching, it’s all the more important to be 100% sure about it.
+As it would lay the foundation of your yoga instructor training, it’s all the more important to be 100% sure about it.

 Develop a regular yoga practice before attending such course

-Please remember that such yoga training programs would usually have very strict agendas.
+Please remember that such yoga teacher training programs would usually have very strict agendas.
 The best way you can prepare yourself for such training is by developing a habit of regularly practising yoga back at home.
 Doing yoga on a daily basis or at least 3 days per week would be a good start.
 It would help you develop the right discipline and a strong body that would come to good use later.